 Housing costs in Arnold are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns, Arnold isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Arnold are a mix of both white- and blue-collar jobs.
-Overall, Arnold is a town of managers, professionals, and service providers.
-There are especially a lot of people living in Arnold who work in management occupations (22.94%), teaching (10.22%), and office and administrative support (8.15%).
+Arnold is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Arnold is a town of managers, service providers, and professionals.
+There are especially a lot of people living in Arnold who work in management occupations (24.53%), office and administrative support (10.80%), and maintenance occupations (7.34%).

-Telecommuters are a relatively large percentage of the workforce: 12.36% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.64% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Arnold home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arnold residents report their race to be White, followed by Asian.
-Important ancestries of people in Arnold include German, European, English, and Swedish.
+Important ancestries of people in Arnold include Irish, English, European, and Italian.

 The most common language spoken in Arnold is English.
 Other important languages spoken here include Spanish and Other Asian languages.